hodefoting/gedl/README.txt

 gedl test.edl

-gedl will launch in UI editing mode
+gedl will launch in UI mode, importing clips is currently most easily done by editing the text file.

 when quitting gedl will have overwritten the original file with something like the following: